grimbough/Rarr/README.md

 Compressor: blosc
 ```

 This is useful, as to read the array with **Rarr** you need to know the shape and size of the array (unless you want to read the entire array).
-From the output above we can see our example array has three dimensions of size 30 x 20 x 10.
+From the output above we can see our example array has three dimensions and is of size 30 x 20 x 10.
 We can select the subset we want to extract using a `list`.
 The list must have the same length as the number of dimensions in our array.

 ```{r}